jmstogsdill/ksu-esports-tournament-bot/README.md

 ## Setting up Riot Games API key

-Visit https://developer.riotgames.com/app-type, make an account, and click "Register Product" under "Personal API Key".
+Visit [the Riot Games developer portal](https://developer.riotgames.com/app-type), make an account, and click "Register Product" under "Personal API Key".
 Agree to the terms of service, give a name and brief description of what you're using the key for (a Discord bot performing League tournament administration tasks), then submit the request for your key.

 When you click your username in the top-right corner, click "Apps" in the dropdown, and you should see your app listed somewhere in the dark column on the left side of the screen.
 Select this, and you will see a "General Info" section containing the status of your registration and (if it's approved) an API key beginning with "RGAPI".
 Copy this into the line of .env with `RIOT_API_KEY`.